Land of Onias: Literature

-Piotrkowski puts forth that the characteristics when trying to determine if a work may be of Oniad Jewish origin are; if it is in Greek (the lingua franca for the time and place), if it is known to be of Jewish Egyptian origin (especially if it references Heliopolis or the chora), themes and references involving temples or priests (such as those ideas themselves, their importance, purity, and cultic things), references to the military, references to the loyalty of Egyptian Jews to Egyptian rulers (especially the Ptolemies), and intimacy with the dealings and protocols of courtly life.
+Piotrkowski puts forth that the characteristics when trying to determine if a work may be of Oniad Jewish origin are if it is in Greek (the lingua franca for the time and place), if it is known to be of Jewish Egyptian origin (especially if it references Heliopolis or the chora), themes and references involving temples or priests (such as those ideas themselves, their importance, purity, and cultic things), references to the military, references to the loyalty of Egyptian Jews to Egyptian rulers (especially the Ptolemies), and intimacy with the dealings and protocols of courtly life.
 These characteristics do not automatically make an Oniad Jewish origin the most likely one, but they would likely appear.
 The Jewish diaspora overall is marked by a lack of access to a temple and therefore a decreased importance of priests; works of Egyptian Jewish origin that emphasize the priesthood imply there was a temple the author was involved with.

 It is thought that Joseph and Asenath, a novel reconstructed by Bohak, may be authored by an Oniad Jew.
 The story is set in Heliopolis, a site of importance to Jews and said to be where Joseph settled in Jubilees, the Testament of Joseph, and Josephus's Antiquities.
 It was also associated with the Onias temple, to the point where Heliopolis was sometimes called On/Onias in the Hellenistic and Roman periods.
 In Hebrew, Heliopolis is indeed called On.
-Bohak has interpreted a scene involving Asenath, an angel, and some unusual bees (half of which create a second honeycomb on her mouth after she takes bite from a magical one, and half of whom try to attack her) as a metaphorical reference to the founding of the temple at Leontopolis.
+Bohak has interpreted a scene involving Asenath, an angel, and some unusual bees (half of whom create a second honeycomb on her mouth after she takes a bite from a magical one, and half of whom try to attack her) as a metaphorical reference to the founding of the temple at Leontopolis.